 A note about language.
 It is an important part of an inclusive lactation practice to use language that is affirming and inclusive for all parents, regardless of gender identity.
 In my speaking and writing, I use 'parent' rather than 'mother'.
-I also use the terms 'breast' and 'breastfeeding' because according to medical terminology, the breast is both a female and a male body part1.
-However, in working with parents, I believe it is essential to reflect back the language used by the parent rather use than my own terms.
+I also use the terms 'breast' and 'breastfeeding' because according to medical terminology, the breast is both a female and a male body part.1 However, in working with parents, I believe it is essential to reflect back the language used by the parent rather use than my own terms.

-choose to share the breastfeeding/lactating role, called co-lactating, co-breastfeeding, co-nursing, or co-feeding.
-It's truly a beautiful experience to see parents come together to share in the joy and responsibility of feeding their...
+I've had the privilege of supporting many queer families on their journey to parenthood, whether through birth, adoption, or surrogacy.
+When a non-birthing partner induces lactation, both parents may choose to share the breastfeeding/lactating role, called co-lactating, co-breastfeeding, co-nursing, or co-feeding.
+It's truly a beautiful experience to see parents come together to share in the joy and responsibility of feeding their little...

 50% Complete